Bankruptcy in Scotland

 You can normally keep your car if you need it for some reason such as to go to work or you have a disabled child.
 It must be worth less than £3,000.

-If you get some benefits like Universal Credit, Employment and Support Allowance or tax credits, you don't have to pay a fee to be made bankrupt.
+get some benefits like Universal Credit, Employment and Support Allowance or tax credits, or

 If you become bankrupt, this may mean that your application for British citizenship is turned down.
 It may also prevent you from acting as a sponsor for a dependent who wants to enter the UK.
 If you are worried about the impact on your immigration status, you should get legal advice.